harshdalwe8/javascript/class2.md

 console.log(add(2, 3)); // Output: 5
 ```
-Converted into an Arrow function
+Converted into an Arrow function:

 ```javascript
 const add = (a, b) => a + b;